AnkitPal92/Kaggle-Courses/Intro_to_Programming/05_Intro_to_Lists.md

     print(flowers_list)

 > ['pink primrose', 'hard-leaved pocket orchid', 'canterbury bells', 'sweet pea', 'english marigold', 'tiger lily', 'moon orchid', 'bird of paradise', 'monkshood']

+### Adding items

+Use **.append()** to add an item to the list and put the item name within the parentheses.

+    flowers_list.append("snapdragon")
+    print(flowers_list)

+> ['pink primrose', 'hard-leaved pocket orchid', 'canterbury bells', 'sweet pea', 'english marigold', 'tiger lily', 'moon orchid', 'bird of paradise', 'monkshood', 'snapdragon']

+### Lists are not just for strings

+Lists can also have any datatype including booleans, integers, and floats besides string.

+For example, consider hardcover book sales in the first week of April 2000 in a retail store.

+    hardcover_sales = [139, 128, 172, 139, 191, 168, 170]

+    print("Length of the list:", len(hardcover_sales))
+    print("Entry at index 2:", hardcover_sales[2])

+> Length of the list: 7

+> Entry at index 2: 172

+#### min() and max() operation